 And your Redeemer, the Mighty One of Jacob.”
 Isaiah 49:26

 Insulting the Spirit of Grace

 Are some priests now insulting the grace of the gospel?
-1 Corinthians 10:
+1 Hebrews 10:

 10 By that will we have been sanctified through the offering of the body of Jesus Christ once for all.